The Housing Ombudsman is Richard Blakeway.

 Richard was appointed by the Secretary of State for Housing, Communities and Local Government as Housing Ombudsman from 1 September 2019.
 The appointment of the Housing Ombudsman is made by the Secretary of State in accordance with the Code of Practice published by the Commissioner for Public Appointments.

-We are an executive non-departmental public body, sponsored by the Ministry for Housing, Communities and Local Government.
+We are an executive non-departmental public body, sponsored by the Department for Levelling Up, Housing and Communities.
 We employ around 120 people.

 The Senior Leadership Team is the most senior decision-making group and operates collectively, concentrating on strategic and operational issues affecting organisational performance.
 It also scrutinises and challenges policies and performance with a view to the long term health and success of the service.